What Is A Lawful Permanent Resident?

 Discover The Benefits Of Being A Lawful Permanent Resident In The U.S. And How You Can Help Your Immediate Family

 Once an individual has obtained a Green Card, they are allowed to live and work in the United States indefinitely, as long as they do not engage in any activities that would disqualify them from permanent resident status.
-This includes committing crimes, failing to pay taxes, or violating immigration laws.
+It includes committing crimes, failing to pay taxes, or violating immigration laws.

-Although being a lawful permanent resident does not offer all of the same rights and privileges as U.S. citizenship, it is still a highly sought-after status as it allows an individual to live and work in the United States indefinitely and provides a pathway to citizenship.
-It is important for Green Card holders to understand their rights and responsibilities as permanent residents, as any actions that could disqualify them from permanent resident status could result in the loss of their Green Card and the ability to live and work in the United States.
+Although being a lawful permanent resident does not offer all the same rights and privileges as U.S. citizenship, it is still highly sought-after.
+It allows an individual to live and work in the United States indefinitely and provides a pathway to citizenship.
+It is important for Green Card holders to understand their rights and responsibilities as permanent residents.
+Any negative actions could affect their stay in the country.
+Be sure to consult with an immigration lawyer on Green Cards and citizenships.

 Get Help From An U.S Immigration Attorney